ppi-ag/deep-sampler/README.md

 DeepSampler is a stubbing framework for integrated component tests.

-The API is able to stub
+The API is able to _stub_ methods anywhere _deep_ inside of an object tree of any size without the need to manually move a stubbed instance from a test case into the object tree.

-methods anywhere _deep_ inside of an object tree of any size without the need to manually move a stubbed instance from a test case into the object tree.
+For tests with large test data (called _Samples_) DeepSampler can separate test logic from test data by _loading_ and _saving_ test data in JSON-files.
+The JSON-files can be _recorded_ by activating the record-mode and simply running a test case.
+If a stub is in record-mode, it routes calls to the original methods and collects all data that flows through the stub.

-In order to cope with large test data (called _Samples_) DeepSampler can separate test logic from test data by loading and saving test data in JSON-files.
-Stubs can be switched to a record mode in order to record test data by running a test case using the original (stubbed) data sources.
+This collected data can then be saved to JSON-files.

-For light-way tests with smaller Samples, where using separate JSON-files might be unnecessary, DeepSampler provides an API that can be used to define Samples conventionally inside test classes.
-The API also comes with means to freely redefine the behavior of stubbed methods, for situations where static Samples are insufficient.
+For light-way tests with smaller Samples, where using separate JSON-files might be unnecessary, DeepSampler provides an API that can be used to define Samples conveniently inside test classes.
+The API also comes with means to freely redefine the behavior of stubbed methods.

 ## License
 DeepSampler is made available under the terms of the __MIT License__ (see [LICENSE.md](./LICENSE.md)).